-The Child Development Center and Early Childhood Learning Center are a department of Central Georgia Technical College and offer spaces first to the children of CGTC students, faculty and staff, followed by spaces for children of the community.
+CGTC Child Development Centers are a department of Central Georgia Technical College.
+CDCs offer spaces to first the children of CGTC students, then children of faculty and staff, and finally children of the community.
 Special consideration may be given to children with documented special needs.

 To provide a safe, rich learning environment, one deliberately designed with much to explore and discover, to foster the learning of young children.
 We are dedicated to providing a model setting for local, state, and national early childhood professionals.